Head Coach Ryan Zegarski

 Ryan Zegarski is attuned to the demands of MCCC athletes.
 He was once one himself.
 And the excellence he enjoyed as a Vikings baseball player has transferred quite well to the softball diamond, where he has been program’s head coach since the fall of 2004.

-The 2001 graduate of MCCC had a 183-74 record through his first six coaching seasons and led the Vikings to the 2007 and 2010 National Junior College Athletic Association Division II World Series.
-Only two other MCCC softball teams have gone that far – the 1987 and ’88 teams – and the 2007 squad set a program record for wins in a season, finishing 38-8.
-That team also won Garden State Athletic Conference, Region 19 and District G titles.
+The 2001 graduate of MCCC had a 488-191-1 record through his first 17 coaching seasons and led the Vikings to the 2007, 2010 and 2018 National Junior College Athletic Association Division II World Series.
+Only two other MCCC softball teams – the 1987 and ’88 teams – have gone that far.
+The 2007 team also won Garden State Athletic Conference, Region 19 and District G titles.

 After completing his studies at MCCC, Zegarski went on to continue his baseball career at Richard Stockton University, where as a junior in 2002 he led the New Jersey Athletic Conference with a .455 batting average.
 In 2004, he earned an anthropology degree with a minor in sociology.